Aisuko/generative-ai/README.md

 ## On Kaggle

-All the notebooks are executed on Kaggle
+Many of the notebooks are executed on Kaggle

 [![All the notebooks execution on Kaggle](https://kaggle.com/static/images/open-in-kaggle.svg)](https://www.kaggle.com/aisuko/code)